Davsooonowy/Davsooonowy/README.md

 ### Here's a Dad Joke for You! 😄
 <!-- joke-placeholder -->
 <!-- joke-content -->
-Why is no one friends with Dracula?
-Because he's a pain in the neck.
+Why do crabs never give to charity?
+Because they’re shellfish.
 <!-- end-joke-content -->
 **This joke updates daily!
 Visit my profile every day for a fresh laugh! 😉**